24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 onboarding statistics shows positive impact of a good onboarding strategy

-When there is standard onboarding training to enhance the experiences of new hires, an organisation can improve its retention rate of new hires by more than half.
+When there is standard onboarding training to enhance the experiences of new team members and hires, an organisation can improve its retention rate of new hires by more than half.

-A proper onboarding experience takes close to a year, and new hires who stay that long are more loyal and committed to an organisation.
+A proper onboarding experience takes close to a year, and new team members who stay that long are more loyal and committed to an organisation.

 Research has shown over time that a higher percentage of these new employees remain at least three years with their organisations before thinking about changing jobs.